 For those with holiday budget to burn, try Michelin-starred Le Bistrot du Gabriel or dine amongst the vines at Château de Candale.
 Traditional specialities include confit de canard (duck confit), entrecôte bordelaise (steak cooked with red wine, spring onions, pepper, thyme and, bien sur, butter!), and escargot (snails).

 With its close proximity to the Atlantic coast, Bordeaux enjoys great seafood.
 For dessert or an afternoon snack, try the famous canalé — a spongy caramel-flavoured cake that can quickly become addictive!

-Wine lovers – take les route du vins and visit some of the many fine wine chateaux dotted around the region.
+Wine lovers — head out and explore one of the five wine regions within easy reach of the city.
 You can stop off at your choice of cellar doors for tastings, and perhaps pick up a bottle or two to enjoy later.
 An organised wine tour takes the guess-work out of which chateaux to visit.